palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 ### Journal Format

-- #### Your journal should be in blog format; should follow a structure whereby you have a blog topic and paragraphs detailing what you did during your flipped class and what you have learned.
+- #### Your journal should be in blog format; should follow a structure whereby you have a blog topic and paragraphs.
 - #### You can refer videos on writing a blog.